Norinco HP9-1: Description

 In 1993, the import of most Norinco firearms and ammunition into the United States was blocked under new trade rules when China's permanent normal trade relations status was renewed.

 The prohibition did not apply to sporting shotguns or shotgun ammunition, however.

 Longer barreled versions (18" minimum) are also available for purchase in the US, where ownership of short barreled shotguns requires a $200 tax stamp.

 In the United States, where other Norinco products are specifically non-importable, this gun is imported and sold under the names Norinco Hawk 982 and Interstate Hawk 982.

-Legality in Canada
+In Canada

+The Norinco HP9 can be legally purchased and owned in Canada, as it falls under the "non-restricted" firearm class.

+The rules and regulations in regard to storage, transportation and handling of non-restricted firearms apply.
+Non-restricted firearms are classified as ordinary rifles and shotguns.